robin-rpr/calos/doc/clearly-image.rst

 repository, somewhat like `Git Large File Storage
 <https://git-lfs.github.com/>`_.

-:code:`ch-image` copies large files in and out of images at each instruction commit.
+:code:`clearly image` copies large files in and out of images at each instruction commit.
 It tries to do this with a fast metadata-only copy-on-write operation called “reflink”, but that is only supported with the right Python version, Linux kernel version, and filesystem.
 If unsupported, Charliecloud falls back